Do I need to purchase a webfont license to use your typefaces in web projects?

 What if I change my domain name after I order the fonts?

 Write us a quick email and tell us your new domain name.
 Make sure to include an order number or other identifying information so we can find your order and update the domain.
-Let us know about the new domain name within thirty days of changing it and delete the webfonts off the old domain as soon as they are live on the new.
+Let us know about the new domain name within thirty days of changing it and delete the webfonts off the old domain as soon as they are live on the new one.
 Although you may transfer the licensed domain, you may not transfer the license to another person or entity.
 The new domain should still be owned by you and the content under your control.

 I need more than 10 million pageviews, now what?